 I directed several others.
 With no grand design, I ended up with several videos in different genres of music, which I thought would be good calling card to actually get commissioned by a label to direct music videos – and like get paid for it – and start my career.

-Unfortunately, this was all before email and the internet so my ability to even market myself was limited to random phone calls and mailing my VHS reel to music video production companies in Los Angeles in hopes of being ‘discovered’ – I doubt anybody even looked at my VHS reels, just way it goes.
+Unfortunately, this was all before email and the internet.
+My ability to even market myself was limited to random phone calls and mailing my VHS reel to music video production companies in Los Angeles and NYC in hopes of being ‘discovered’ – I doubt anybody even looked at my VHS reels.
 Without being in NYC or Los Angeles, I was just a nobody kid from nowhere making cold calls.